jesselessa/geo-weather-app-ntl-serverless-functions/README.md

 2. Clone the repository : `git clone https://github.com/jesselessa/geo-weather-app-ntl-serverless-functions.git`
 3. Navigate to the project directory : `cd geo-weather-app-ntl-serverless-functions`
 4. Inside the project directory :

 - Install the project dependencies : `npm install`
-  - Run the application in development mode : `npm start`
+- Run the application in development mode using Netlify serverless function : `netlify dev` or its shortcut `ntl dev`

-5. Open http://localhost:3000 in your browser to view the development server.
+5. Open http://localhost:8888 in your browser to view the development server.

 ## Getting Started with Create React App